Paying your rent in public housing

 You can set up automatic rent payments.
 These services do not cost anything.

-You should contact your local housing office if you need help setting up automatic payments.
+You should contact your local local housing office if you need help setting up automatic payments.

 Rent Deduction Scheme